caocscar/workshops/pyspark sparksql/pyspark.md

 ## Data
 As with all data analysis, you can either:
+1. Read it in from an external data source.
-1. Create data from scratch (Practically, you should never have to do this on Spark.
+2. Create data from scratch.
+(Practically, you should never have to do this on Spark.
 If you do, you're probably doing it wrong).
-2. Read it in from an external data source.

 Our goal is to get data into a RDD and eventually a DataFrame.